Japanese Literature in the World (Book II)

 The Japanese poet Ishikawa Takuboku (1886-1912) started his literary career as a tanka poet, and it is this literary genre which made him popular in Japan.
 Yet the poet´s attitude towards this literary form was rather ambivalent, and it is one of the tragic aspects of his life that, judging from his letters and diaries, he despised the genre in which he was so gifted.

-This last sentence of Uta no Iroiro, "tanka are my sad toys" stimulated his friend, the poet Toki Aika, to call the collection of 194 poems, which was published in 1912 shortly after the death of the 26-year-old Takuboku, Kanashiki Gangu (Sad Toys).
-Takuboku had already published a collection of tanka, Ichiaku no suna (A Handful of Sand) in 1910, many poems of which are among the best-known Japanese tanka, but not before Kanashiki Gangu did Takuboku find a truly original lyrical expression.
-While in novels and essays he tried to deal with social problems and his ideas and ideals about society, Takuboku looks within his own self in Kanashiki Gangu.
-The collection, in describing daily life during the last yearbefore his death, depicts the gradual decay of all human life.
+This last sentence of Uta no Iroiro, "tanka are my sad toys" stimulated his friend, the poet Toki Aika, to call the collection of 194 poems, which was published in 1912 shortly after the death of the 26-year-old Takuboku, Kanashiki gangu (Sad Toys).
+Takuboku had already published a collection of tanka, Ichiaku no suna (A Handful of Sand) in 1910, many poems of which are among the best-known Japanese tanka, but not before Kanashiki gangu did Takuboku find a truly original lyrical expression.
+While in novels and essays he tried to deal with social problems and his ideas and ideals about society, Takuboku looks within his own self in Kanashiki gangu.
+The collection, in describing daily life during the last year before his death, depicts the gradual decay of all human life.
 Unlike his novels, which he wrote only out of a desire for prestige and money, his tanka responded to an emotional need.
-We read, that "on unhappy days" there was "no greater satisfation" for him "than to wrote tanka."
+We read, that "on unhappy days" there was "no greater satisfation" for him "than to write tanka."

 This dark background produced tanka of a dark, desolate, and nihilistic view of life.